henrycjc/tropofy_event_tracking_demo/README.md

 # tropofy_event_tracking_demo
-A simple attraction/ride popularity tracking system for a school fete/fair type event (demo) using the Tropofy platform.
+A simple food stall tracking system for a school fete/fair type event (demo) using the Tropofy platform.

 This project requires a Tropofy API key.
 Visit https://tropofy.com/index.html#pricing for more info.